 Special Interests:gynaecological oncology

-Emma Crosbie is an NIHR Clinical Lecturer in Gynaecological Oncology at Manchester University.
+Emma Crosbie is an NIHR Clinician Scientist, Senior Lecturer and Honorary Consultant Gynaecological Oncologist at the University of Manchester.
 She graduated from Edinburgh University Medical School in 1997 before moving to the North West.
 Her postdoctoral research focussed on immunological aspects of human papillomavirus infection in lower genital tract neoplasia, including the use of vaccines to treat premalignant disease of the vulva.
 She has presented her work at numerous national and international meetings and published original research, reviews and commentaries in peer reviewed journals.
-Her current interests include premalignant disease of the lower genital tract and the link between obesity and endometrial cancer.
+Her current research interests include premalignant disease of the lower genital tract and obesity-driven endometrial cancer.

 For Emma Crosbie's disclosure of interests click here.

 Jane Daniels, BSc, MMedSci, MSc, PhD (Trainee Editor)

 Jane Daniels is a Senior Research Fellow at the University of Birmingham and Deputy Director of the Birmingham Clinical Trial Unit, where she leads an extensive portfolio of clinical trials in women’s health.
 Her research focussed on establishing the best treatments and accurate tests across a wide range of conditions, currently including menstrual disorder and pelvic pain, miscarriage, incontinence, and pre-eclampsia.
 Her collaborative work has led to many high impact publications, and has directly influenced guidelines and screening programmes.
 Her methodological expertise also encompasses systematic reviews, including individual patient data meta-analysis and diagnostic test reviews.
 She serves on the RCOG clinical studies group for gynaecological surgery and menstrual disorders and is a NIHR expert reviewer.